 A note about SIT’s application process

-Our admissions staff works one-on-one with every applicant to facilitate a highly informed and multidimensional admissions experience.
+Our admissions staff work one on one with every applicant to facilitate a highly informed and multidimensional admissions experience.

 Applicants are encouraged to attend an Open House, talk with SIT faculty and staff, and hear from current students and alumni.
 As applicants become familiar with an SIT education—grounded in the experiential learning model and focused on social justice and leadership skills in intercultural environments—they determine for themselves in what ways SIT can help them meet their educational and career objectives.

-Requests for information by students about the university should be directed to Yvonne Duffus at firstname.lastname@example.org, Assistant to the Provost, 802 258-3266.
+Requests for information by students about the university should be directed to Carla LIneback, associate dean for Academic Affairs, 802 258-3266.
 Other employees, such as admissions officers and financial aid staff, may also provide information regarding their specific areas of responsibility.
-If a student needs a paper copy of any of the information they can contact the office of admissions at email@example.com or financial aid at firstname.lastname@example.org.
+If a student needs a paper copy of any of the information, they can contact Admissions at email@example.com or Financial Aid at firstname.lastname@example.org.

 SIT Graduate Institute is committed to helping students from all socioeconomic backgrounds follow their passion and realize their potential through an SIT master’s degree.